madrilene/eleventy-excellent/src/posts/daily/hot-takes-tuesday-for-2024-08-20.md

 ---
 title: "🔥 Hot Takes Tuesday for 2024-08-20"
+permalink: "/archive/hot-takes-tuesday-for-2024-08-20/"
-description: "Tech funding, M&A, and rising interest in gov/military contracts in this rapid-fire edition."
+description: "Tech funding, M&amp;A, and rising interest in gov/military contracts in this rapid-fire edition."
 date: 2024-08-20 23:55:29.756807+00:00
 ---